 Any business that accrues unearned revenue should record it accordingly.
 First, it’s important to have resources planned for the future for product and service delivery.
 Without them, a business may be selling something they can’t support or deliver.

 Also, the United States Securities and Exchange Commission (SEC) has reporting requirements for businesses that are specific to revenue recognition.
 Revenue recognition is a generally accepted accounting principle (GAAP) that dictates how revenue is accounted for.
-Unearned revenue is recognized over time as the product or service is delivered, based on certain critical events.
+According to GAAP, unearned revenue is recognized over time as the product or service is delivered, based on certain critical events.

 The SEC has set criteria for how revenue is recognized.
 Thanks to the recent adoption of Accounting Standards ASC 606, revenue recognition rules are now more uniform (where they used to be industry-specific).